 “Digital solutions for automation, analytics and multi-cloud management are supporting the rapid evolution that is reshaping our global business environment.”

-According to the “2017 CEO Survey: CIOs Must Scale Up Digital Business" (subscription required), 47 percent of CEOs say they are being pushed by their board of directors to demonstrate progress in implementing digital initiatives.
+According to the CEO survey, the findings of which are contained in the report “2017 CEO Survey: CIOs Must Scale Up Digital Business, 47 percent of CEO say they are being pushed by their board of directors to demonstrate progress in implementing digital initiatives.

-To understand why, it is worth noting that 56 percent of CEOs who have introduced these initiatives are already showing demonstrable improvements in the bottom line.
+To understand why, it is worth noting that 56 percent of those CEOs that have introduced these initiatives are already showing demonstrable improvements in the bottom line.

 While the idea of shifting toward digital business was speculative for most CEOs a few years ago, it has become a reality for many in 2017.

-What is striking about this, which has major implications for digital transformation strategies globally, is that 20 percent of CEOs are now thinking about business change with a "digital-first approach."
+What is striking about this and which has major implications for digital transformation strategies globally, is that 20 percent of CEOs are now thinking about business change with a ‘digital-first approach.’

-All is not smooth sailing however.
-More than half of the CEOs surveyed have no way of assessing the effectiveness of their initiatives.
-For those that do, 33 percent are using digital revenues as a metric, which could indicate a lack of maturity around digital initiatives.
+There is a problem, though.
+More than half the CEO’s surveyed have no way of assessing the effectiveness of their initiatives.
+For those that do, 33 percent are using digital revenues as a metric which could indicate a lack of maturity around these digital initiatives.

-“What stands out for me is the disconnect between the fact that almost half of all CEOs have board pressure around digital transformation, but measures, diagnostics and benchmarks on digital capability are scarce," Paul Miller CEO and Founder of the Digital Workplace Group (DWG) told CMSWire.
+“What stands out for me is the disconnect between the fact that almost half of all CEOs have board pressure around digital transformation but measures, diagnostics and benchmarks on digital capability are think on the ground, Paul Miller CEO and Founder of the Digital Workplace Group (DWG) told CMSWire.

-“How can organizations of any size progress with seismic digital innovations without clear robust baselines on where they are now — and therefore points to compare with in the future to track progress?
-The status and appetite for digital business improvements is ramping up, but the need for strong data and metrics in a world of opinion is a clear and present need."
+“How can organizations of any size progress with seismic digital innovations without clear robust baselines on where they are now – and therefore points to compare with in future to track progress?
+The status and appetite for digital business improvements is ramping up but the need to strong data and metrics in a world of opinion is a clear and present need’.

-The single biggest common denominator to explain for the modest showing across public bodies in digital transformation tables is budget and budgetary constraints
+That said, what appears be the single, biggest common denominator across public bodies and their modest showing in digital transformation tables is budget and budgetary constraints